thuml/Sundial/README.md

 Sundial is a family of **generative** time series foundation models, which is pre-trained on TimeBench (**10^12** time points).
 The model can be applied for both **point** and **probabilistic** forecasting.

+Not only the mean or quantiles, you can estimate anything about the predictive distribution with raw generated samples.

 We propose **TimeFlow Loss** to predict next-patch’s distribution, allowing Transformers to be trained **without discrete tokenization** and make **non-deterministic predictions**.